kevinrobinson/somerville-teacher-tool/aws/README.md

 And then run this command on the remote box:
   $ sudo /tmp/add_user_remote.sh krobinson && rm /tmp/add_user_remote.sh && exit

+If you'd like to enable password-less sudo access, do it now.

 After that that user can ssh into the box with:
   $ ssh rails2001.yourdomainname.com

 Go ahead...
 ```

 Following those instructions will add the user, set them up for SSH-key-only access, and add them to the `wheel` group so they can perform `sudo` commands.
-You might also want to add them to the `docker` group so they can run Docker commands without `sudo`.
+It will also add them to the `docker` group so that they can run Docker commands without `sudo`.

 #### Password-less sudo
-Afterward, you can also set up password-less sudo, since these users will have SSH-key-only access and won't have passwords.
+You can also set up password-less sudo, since these users will have SSH-key-only access and won't have passwords.
 This will apply to all users.
 You can use a helper script to ssh in:

 ```
 $ aws/base/superuser_ssh.sh rails2001